-The Company has a deferred compensation plan (the "Plan") for the benefit of certain employees.
+The Company maintains a deferred compensation plan (the "Plan") for the benefit of certain employees.
 Plan investments are participant directed, and vest in accordance with a predetermined vesting schedule.
 The Plan provides for the payment of benefits for a period of up to 10 years.
-Other long-term obligations related to deferred compensation under the Plan were \$15,633 and \$14,016 as of December 31, 2023 and January 1, 2023, respectively.
-Deferred compensation benefit earned was \$711 and \$1,178 in fiscal years ended December 31, 2023 and January 1, 2023, respectively.
+Other long-term obligations related to deferred compensation under the Plan were \$13,553 and \$15,633 as of December 29, 2024 and December 31, 2023, respectively.
+Deferred compensation benefits earned were \$947 and \$711 in fiscal years ended December 29, 2024 and December 31, 2023, respectively.

-The Company has funded the Plan obligation with Company-owned life insurance policies with cash surrender values of \$7,549 and \$6,484 at December 31, 2023 and January 1, 2023, respectively, and are included in other assets on the consolidated balance sheets.
-The plan is additionally funded with investments of \$6,974 and \$6,827 at December 31, 2023 and January 1, 2023, respectively.
-Of these investments, \$6,970 was invested in 321,321 shares of Company Common stock and 39,375 shares of Company Series B Preferred Stock as of December 31, 2023.
-There was \$6,822 invested in 276,674 shares of Company Common stock and 39,375 shares of Company Series B Preferred Stock as and 39,375 shares of Company Series B Preferred Stock as a reduction in equity on the consolidated balance sheets.
+The Company has funded the Plan obligation with Company-owned life insurance policies with cash surrender values of \$6,696 and \$7,549 at December 29, 2024 and December 31, 2023, respectively, and are included in other assets on the consolidated balance sheets.
+The plan is additionally funded with investments of \$5,643 and \$6,974 at December 29, 2024 and December 31, 2023, respectively.
+Of these investments, \$5,639 was invested in 339,724 shares of Company Common stock and 39,375 shares of Company Series B Preferred Stock as of December 29, 2024.
+There was \$6,970 invested in 321,321 shares of Company Common stock and 39,375 shares of Company Series B Preferred Stock as of December 31, 2023.
+Investments in Company-owned stock are recorded as a reduction in equity on the consolidated balance sheets.

-Notes to Consolidated Financial Statements December 31, 2023 and January 1, 2023
+Notes to Consolidated Financial Statements December 29, 2024 and December 31, 2023

 The Company sponsors a 401(k) plan for the benefit of substantially all employees.
 To be eligible for plan participation, employees must have completed one month of service and be 21 years of age or older.
 The 401(k) plan allows employees to contribute a portion of their compensation and, after one year of service, provides for the Company to make discretionary matching contributions.
 All contributions vest in accordance with a predetermined vesting schedule.
-Employer contributions to the plan were \$394 and \$399 for the years ended December 31, 2023 and January 1, 2023, respectively.
+Employer contributions to the plan were \$438 and \$394 for the years ended December 29, 2024 and December 31, 2023, respectively.